jeffc/hassmic/README.md

 Assistant voice assistant satellites.
 It does this with two parts:

-- The HassMic App runs a [Wyoming](https://github.com/rhasspy/wyoming) satellite, which can be auto-detected and set up by Home Assistant.
+- The HassMic App runs a [Wyoming](https://github.com/rhasspy/wyoming) satellite (port 10700), which can be auto-detected and set up by Home Assistant.
 This can be used entirely independently of the HassMic Integration if you want.
-- The HassMic App also listens for a connection from the HassMic integration, which can be installed by adding this repository in [HACS](https://hacs.xyz) (or by copying the `custom_components/hassmic` directory into the appropriate place in your configuration directory).
+- The HassMic App also listens for a connection from the HassMic integration (port 11700), which can be installed by adding this repository in [HACS](https://hacs.xyz) (or by copying the `custom_components/hassmic` directory into the appropriate place in your configuration directory).
 This provides a few advantages: